-The Kibo board (the “Board”) aims to conform to its statutory responsibilities and industry good practise in relation to corporate governance of Kibo Energy PLC (the “Company”) and its subsidiaries (together with Kibo, the “Group”).
-The Board has adopted the latest version of the QCA Corporate Governance Code (2018) (“QCA Code”) and strives to follow its ten principles (“the Principles”) with due regard to the stage of development of the Company.
-The Company also seeks guidance from its Nomad on recommended best corporate governance practise for AIM companies.
+The Kibo board (the “Board”) aims to conform to its statutory responsibilities and industry good practice in relation to corporate governance of Kibo Energy PLC (“Kibo” or the “Company”) and its subsidiaries (together with Kibo, the “Group”).
+The Board has adopted the latest version of the QCA Corporate Governance Code (2018) (“QCA Code”) and endeavours to follow its ten principles (“the Principles”) with due regard to the stage of development of the Company.
+The Company also seeks guidance from its Nomad on recommended best corporate governance practice for AIM companies.

 The following are the principal ways in which the Company meets these requirements.

 The Company has established a strategy and business model which it believes will promote long term value for shareholders.
-These have recently been updated following the Company’s decision to change its business model from being predominantly a mining exploration company operating exclusively on Tanzania to be an energy development company with energy projects in different countries but primarily focussed on sub-Sharan Africa.
+This has recently been updated following the Company’s decision to change its business model from being predominantly a mining exploration company operating exclusively in Tanzania to be an energy development company with energy projects in different countries but primarily focused on sub-Saharan Africa.
 This updated business model presents new challenges to the Group across financial, technical and operational areas as its project portfolio expands across different jurisdictions.
 In response to these challenges, the Company is updating its corporate governance policies and procedures to support recently completed re-assignment of director duties and appointment of new management and staff.
 The Company believes its new business model will deliver long term value to shareholders by providing diverse exposure to the growing demand-led energy markets in sub-Saharan Africa.
 It further believes that this business model is appropriate to protect the Company from unnecessary risk and secure its long-term future.

 The Company firmly believes that the energy development projects that form the basis of its business model will substantially benefit the countries and regions in which it operates.
 It fosters a culture of open communication with all stakeholders who may be impacted by its activities.
 Its strategy and business model are designed to minimise any negative impact of its activities on the communities where it operates and on the environment.